AstraeaPartition/AstraeaPartition/README.md

     mvn -Pyarn -Phadoop-2.7 -Dhadoop.version=2.7.3 -Phive -Phive-thriftserver -Dmaven.test.skip=true clean package -pl streaming

-Then, one can get the compiled spark-streaming_2.11-2.1.0.jar
+Then, you can get the compiled spark-streaming_2.11-2.1.0.jar

-Next, one can download the pre-build version of spark-2.1 from https://spark.apache.org/downloads.html.
+Next, you can download the pre-build version of spark-2.1 from https://spark.apache.org/downloads.html.

 Put the previously compiled spark-core_2.11-2.1.0.jar and spark-streaming_2.11-2.1.0.jar to $SPARK_HOME$/jar/ for replacing the old jars.
-Then one can start computation.
+Then you can start computation.

 ## Using Astraea